noahbliss/Viper4Linux/README.md

     If you have pactl available, you can find this information by using:
       `pactl list sinks | grep "Name: " -A1`
     The part you want is after the "Name: " section.

+   **Current V4L will attempt to use the current default output sink if it cannot find the devices.conf file.

   audio.conf -- This is where you configure how Viper behaves with all the cool bass boosting, reverb, clarity mods, etc.